 “The Mercedes CLA Shooting Brake favours style over practicality but it’s still more versatile than the saloon”

 - Stylish looks

 - Some rivals are better to drive

 The Mercedes CLA is now in its second generation, and comes in a choice of saloon or estate body styles.
-These two cars squeeze into the space between the Mercedes A-Class and Mercedes C-Class, and the CLA Shooting Brake is the car you’d buy if you needed slightly more space than an A-Class hatchback but not enough to warrant a C-Class Estate.
+These two cars squeeze into the space between the Mercedes A-Class and Mercedes C-Class, and the CLA Shooting Brake is the car you’d buy if you needed slightly more space than an A-Class hatchback but not enough to warrant a more traditional-looking C-Class Estate.

 While that seems like quite a niche, the Shooting Brake tag means the bigger-booted CLA is more about style than total carrying capacity.
 With its sweeping roofline and low front end, the CLA Shooting Brake certainly delivers on the style front; we think it looks even better than the CLA saloon.
 Its looks will be a driving factor for a large number of buyers who might also be considering any of the other A-Class derivatives.

 The hatchback tailgate is useful if you anticipate carrying bulky sports gear or a large pram.
 Perhaps crucially for many buyers, it also starts at a much lower price than the Mercedes C-Class Estate.